pythomec/horyzon/README.md

 Horyzon currently uses Global Multi-Resolution Topographic data (GMRT) from https://www.gmrt.org/ .

-**WARNING:** This is pre-alpha quality code.
-Many features are missing and the rest is not optimized.
+Horyzon is in an early stage of development, its API is unstable and the features are not yet optimized for speed.

 ## Getting Started